Beveling the Top of a Concrete Column

 To create a cone in the same location as the cylinder

 - Select Build> Primitive> Cone , click at the same point you used to start the cylinder, and drag to draw the cone so it is the same diameter as the cylinder.

 - By default, the Radius and Height values for a cone are equal when it is first drawn, which will produce a 45-degree bevel when we are finished.

 To produce a different angle, adjust the Height of the cone: increase the height for a steeper bevel or decrease it for a bevel with a more shallow angle.

-- In the view below, we can see how the two items intersect after changing the material for the cylinder to glass.
+- In the view below, we can see how the two items intersect after changing the material of the cylinder to glass.

 - Select 3D> Create Perspective View> Perspective Full Overview and rotate the view so you can see the bottom of the cylinder.

 - Select the cylinder, click the Subtraction edit button, and click on the bottom of the cone.

 It may take a couple of attempts for this to work since the bottom surfaces of the cone and the cylinder are co-planar.

 The resulting 3D shape is an object that can be used to create a chamfer.